- School of Health Studies

 Once you complete all program requirements and obtain a verification statement, you will be able to pursue entry into an ACEND accredited dietetic internship program and take the Commission on Dietetic Registration's dietetic registration exam.
 Learn more about the Illinois registration and qualifications to apply for licensure.

-- Over a five-year period, sixty percent of the DPD graduates will apply to a supervised practice program within 12 months of graduation.
+- Sixty percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- Over a five-year period, sixty-six percent of those applying to supervised practice programs within 12 months of graduation will be accepted.
+- Sixty-six percent of program graduates are admitted to a supervised practice program within 12 months of graduation.

 Program outcomes data are available on request.